*An introduction to Redis data types and abstractions

 - Real time analytics of all kinds.

-- Storing space efficient but high performance boolean informations associated with object IDs.
+- Storing space efficient but high performance boolean information associated with object IDs.

 For example imagine you want to know the longest streak of daily visits of your web site users.
 You start counting days starting from zero, that is the day you made your web site public, and set a bit with SETBIT every time the user visits the web site.
 As a bit index you simply take the current unix time, subtract the initial offset, and divide by the number of seconds in a day (normally, 3600*24).

 This way for each user you have a small string containing the visit information for each day.
 With BITCOUNT it is possible to easily get the number of days a given user visited the web site, while with a few BITPOS calls, or simply fetching and analyzing the bitmap client-side, it is possible to easily compute the longest streak.